Undergraduate Degree Candidate Information for May 2015 / Summer 2015 / December 2015

 First, you will receive an email confirming your application for degree has been received.
 This includes a link to important deadlines for degree candidates.
 Degree applications are accepted for the current session and the next future session.
 If you apply for a future session, you will receive a confirmation immediately, but no further information until after the session begins.
 If you do not receive a confirmation email, call Graduation Analysis at 335-0228 to be sure that you are an official degree candidate.

 If you applied for the current session and are a student in the College of Liberal Arts and Sciences, Business, or Nursing, you will be notified when a final review or your graduation status has been completed.
-Expect this to take 2-3 weeks from the time your application is submitted.
+Expect this to take 2-3 weeks from the time your application is submitted, if you are applying for the current semester.
+For those submitting an application for degree for the next semester, your audit will be reviewed 2-3 weeks into that semester.
+For example, if you submit an application for degree for Spring, your audit will not be reviewed until February.

 What other deadlines are there?

-If you will miss a deadline, contact Graduation Analysis as soon as possible at 1 Jessup Hall or phone 319-335-0228.
+If you will miss a deadline, contact Graduation Analysis as soon as possible at 30 Calvin Hall or phone 319-335-0228.
 If information is received after the deadline, you may have to apply for graduation in the subsequent semester.

 Must I order my transcripts from other schools?